-- Cruzando la Frontera/Crossing the Border provides a day of scripture, theology, and reflection led by prominent Hispanic professors to focus on the experience of Hispanic and Latina/o people in the Southwest. - Innovative Practice workshops, including art, biblical storytelling, and other creative explorations. - Interdisciplinary workshops for pastors, counselors, social workers and other professionals to address spiritual dimensions of the human condition such as disability, loss, and mental health or illness.

-• Topical issues, including Bible, theology, pastoral care, women's leadership and current publications.
+- Cruzando la Frontera/Crossing the Border provides a day of scripture, theology, and reflection led by prominent Hispanic professors to focus on the experience of Hispanic and Latina/o people in the Southwest. - Innovative Practice workshops, including art, music, and other creative explorations. - 787 Studio specifically engages learners in multi-generational innovative experiences. - Interdisciplinary workshops for pastors, counselors, social workers and other professionals to address spiritual dimensions of the human condition such as disability, loss, and mental health or illness. - Topical issues, including Bible, theology, pastoral care, women's leadership and current publications.